Ruwaidah/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    Document Object Model
+    represent the HTML document that is display in window and it has many properties

 2. What is an event?

+    event is when the user do something in the page like press button or click somthing thats all are events

 3. What is an event listener?

+  the event listener is a method it make us control the event to make it do what we want

 4. Why would we convert a NodeList into an Array?

+    so like when we select more than one p tag maybe 5 p tags when to convert them to array so that we can select each one separateand re-use them

 5. What is a component?

+    it's a mix of  html, css and javaScript so that we can reuse it in the website.

 ### Git Set up